11 Social Media Best Practices and Tips for Startups

 This marketing guideline has been around for some time and remains a valid best practice in designing your social media strategy.
 It holds that 80% of your content should not be about your product or service.

 What should 80% of your content be about?
 It should be about your audience's questions and information that is valuable to them.
 Not to beat a dead horse, but it's about developing brand trust and nurturing relationships.
-When you have that trust and those relationships, your audience will convert to customers when it's time to purchase.
+When you have that trust and those relationships, your audience will convert into customers when it's time to make a purchase.

 The remaining 20% of your content can relate to your products and services.
-You can advertise sales or offer discounts, launch new products, have free trials available, or include testimonials and reviews.
+You can advertise sales or offer discounts, launch new products, provide free trials, or include testimonials and reviews.

 11) Have a crisis plan in place

 Set a strategy you will implement if someone attacks you on social media.
 It could be an angry customer or somebody offended by the language you posted.
-Always address incidents like this and do what needs to be done immediately.
-In a perfect world, nastiness would not happen to good brands, but our world, unfortunately, is not perfect.
+Always address incidents like this and take immediate action as needed.
+In a perfect world, nastiness would not happen to good brands, but unfortunately, our world is not perfect.
 It happens.

 Get Your FREE Social Media Branding Checklist!